-Scholars coined the term “emotional intelligence” or EQ in the early 1990s.
-The rise to prominence of this term was due to a peculiar finding surrounding the relationship of intelligence and performance.
+Scholars coined the term “emotional intelligence” in the early 1990s.
+The rise to prominence of this term was due to a peculiar finding surrounding the relationship between intelligence and performance.

-According to Dr. Travis Bradberry, author of the award-winning and bestselling book, Emotional Intelligence 2.0, ‘emotional intelligence has been the missing link in a peculiar finding: people with average IQs outperform those with the highest IQs 70% of the time.’
+According to Dr. Travis Bradberry, author of the award-winning and bestselling book, Emotional Intelligence 2.0, “emotional intelligence has been the missing link in a peculiar finding: people with average intellectual quotients (IQs) outperform those with the highest IQs 70% of the time”.

 “This anomaly threw a massive wrench into what many people had always assumed was the sole source of success—IQ,” Dr. Bradberry says.

-Today, decades-worth of research now gives us a clear understanding of what EQ is and its role in performance and ultimately, success.
+Today, decades-worth of research now gives us a clear understanding of what EI is and its role in job performance and ultimately, success.

-EQ, for starters, is an intangible personal trait.
-Emotional intelligence allows us to accurately read other people’s signal and respond to them accurately and appropriately.
-It is also a type of intelligence that allows us to stay sensitive to our own emotions and behavior.
+For starters, it is an intangible personal trait that allows us to accurately read other people’s emotions and respond to them accurately and appropriately.
+It is also a type of intelligence that will enable us to stay sensitive to our own emotions and behavior.

-Generally, EQ commands how we behave, navigate social complexities, and make personal decisions.
-Yes, while decision-making is predominantly seen as a rational task involving IQ most of the time, according to research, EQ still governs much of our personal decision-making processes.
+Generally, it commands how we behave, navigate social complexities, and make personal decisions.
+Indeed, while decision-making is predominantly seen as a rational task involving IQ most of the time, new research shows that EQ governs much of our personal decision-making processes.